salishan/salishan/readme.md

 ![Salishan keyboard](metadata/keyboard.webp)

 A guiding principle behind this keyboard is **flexibility**.
-Many people today speak or write in multiple languages at the same time—especially in messaging apps.
+Many people today speak or write in multiple languages at the same time (especially in messaging apps).
 With this layout, you can **type in Spokane Salish, English, or other supported languages without switching keyboards** or interrupting the flow of conversation.

 For example, you might chat with friends in Spokane Salish while also messaging relatives who use only English.
 The **Salishan Keyboard** keeps the transition between both conversations smooth by preserving the full English keyboard and adding Salishan features only when you need them.